Banque Libano-Française S.A.L.

-As at end of January 2023, BLF operates in Lebanon through a network of 43 branches, 1 e-branch and 186 ATMs.
+As at end of December 2023, BLF operates in Lebanon through a network of 36 branches, 1 e-branch and 180 ATMs.
 Abroad, BLF Group is present in France and Cyprus (Banque SBA), in Switzerland (LF Finance Suisse), in the United Arab Emirates (a representative office in Abu Dhabi), and in Nigeria (a representative office in Lagos).
-It has 937 employees, including 872 persons employed in Lebanon.
+It has 877 employees, including 799 persons employed in Lebanon.

 It is also available through several digital channels, namely the My BLF mobile apps.

-While it has historically been a commercial bank, the Bank has diversified its activities and currently provides banking services in five principal areas: commercial banking, investment banking, retail banking, private banking, treasury and capital markets and correspondent banking.
+While it has historically been a commercial bank, the bank has diversified its activities and currently provides banking services in five principal areas: commercial banking, investment banking, retail banking, private banking, treasury and capital markets and correspondent banking.

-BLF is also an active member of the Association of Banks in Lebanon.
+BLF is also a member of the Association of Banks in Lebanon.